-AG: Jump ahead 10 years after the murder was resolved?
+AG: Jump ahead ten years after the murder was resolved?

-BE: Or 20.
+BE: Or twenty.
 The idea Harley and I had was that Season 3 would start with the opening credits and then a graphic on the screen saying “20 years later.”
-This was really Harley’s idea but it was great.
+This was really Harley’s idea, but it was great.
 Everyone would have a different life.
-I thought that was really fun but of course we never got there, the pickup never came, so we never got too serious about it.
+I thought that was really fun, but of course, we never got there, the pickup never came, so we never got too serious about it.
 It was pretty obvious after the second season that we were done.
 It certainly would have been unique though.

 AG: At the very end of the second season, the tone seemed to change a little bit.
-The narrative picked up and the supernatural elements of the show really became more dominant in the narrative.
-Fans that had been a little disheartened a little after the killer was revealed all of the sudden were completely reinvested.
+The narrative picked up, and the supernatural elements of the show really became more dominant in the narrative.
+Fans that had been a little disheartened after the killer was revealed, all of a sudden were completely reinvested.
 What do you recall about that time period and that part of the narrative?

-BE: I don’t remember much about the character but yeah I’m sure that it was a way to get back to our strength, the heroine in trouble.
-No question about that.
+BE: I don’t remember much about the character, but yeah I’m sure that it was a way to get back to our strength, the heroine in trouble — no question about that.
 But I don’t really recall.
 Like I said, we knew we weren’t going to get to a third season by that point.
 Pretty soon after the second season ended, we got the official word we were canceled.
 You know I always joke about the fact had we been on cable we’d still be on television.
 We’d be on Season 30 or whatever it would be (laughs).
-There were 3 networks when we started and Fox made it 4 while we were on the air but now, we’d be on Season 30 by now.
+There were three networks when we started, and Fox made it four while we were on the air, but now, we’d be on Season 30 by now.
 You could tell that just by how the fans would react to any little bit of news.

 AG: In the final few episodes of Season 2, the story really started to pick up again.
 You have Windom Earle, Annie and this race to the Black Lodge.
 The final episode of Season 2 is widely regarded as one of the best, if not the best, hour of the series.
 There have been numerous tales of how much the script changed once Lynch came into direct that final hour.
 What can you tell us about the script changed prior to and during filming?

-BE: I’ve written lots of stuff with David and he’s truly and auteur.
+BE: I’ve written lots of stuff with David and he’s truly an auteur.
 He will do what he wants to do.
-There were some changes that he did but it’s closer than you think.
-We were all credited on that one (Lynch, Frost, Engels and Peyton) but if my memory serves correct, by that time David and I would write stuff and then Mark and Harley would write stuff then David would put it all together.
+There were some changes that he did, but it’s closer than you think.
+We were all credited on that one (Lynch, Frost, Engels, and Peyton) but if my memory serves correct, by that time David and I would write stuff and then Mark and Harley would write stuff then David would put it all together.
 I would have to look at that last episode and the script again.
-I think a lot of it was what David wanted to do but that was always the deal.
+I think a lot of it was what David wanted to do, but that was always the deal.
 If you look at other episodes that he directed, he pretty much did whatever he wanted to do.
-It wasn’t the kind of thing where he would say “No, I don’t want to shoot in this location, lets go here,” he changed how things happened.
-That’s why he’s such a great director.
-Adding things like the white horse, which was a surprise.
-I can remember cutting through the sound stage to get to the offices and there was a big white horse in the living room.
-I got up to the office and I said “Dave, there’s a white horse downstairs” and he said “Pretty cool Bobbers” (laughs).
+It wasn’t the kind of thing where he would say “No, I don’t want to shoot in this location, let’s go here,” he changed how things happened.
+That’s why he’s such a great director — adding things like the white horse, which was a surprise.
+I can remember cutting through the sound stage to get to the offices, and there was a big white horse in the living room.
+I got up to the office, and I said, “Dave, there’s a white horse downstairs,” and he said, “Pretty cool Bobbers” (laughs).
 So that was a surprise.
 It wasn’t like we hadn’t talked about stuff like that though.
 It wasn’t like “What the hell, there’s a horse here!”
-It was more like “Oh, that’s the horse we talked about.”
+It was more like, “Oh, that’s the horse we talked about.”
 The thing about this show was that we had so many really strong directors and they all brought ideas you hadn’t thought of before.
-You would see stuff in the dailies that made you say “What the hell?” but it was pretty cool!
+You would see stuff in the dailies that made you say, “What the hell?” but it was pretty cool!